 About

-With nearly thirty years of immersion in the realm of embodiment, my journey as a dance artist, yogini, and somatics facilitator reflects a lifelong commitment to rigour, artistry, and deep inquiry.
-These values shape the spaces I create, where exploration is guided by philosophical depth, lived experience, and profound inspiration from practices such as Shadow Yoga, Body-Mind Centering, Embodied Flow, and the philosophical frameworks of Non-Dual Tantra and Traditional Chinese Medicine.
+With nearly thirty years immersed in the realm of embodiment, my journey as a dance artist, yogini, and somatics facilitator reflects a lifelong devotion to rigour, artistry, and deep inquiry.
+These values shape the spaces I create—spaces guided by philosophical depth, lived experience, and enduring inspiration from practices such as Shadow Yoga, Body-Mind Centering, Embodied Flow, and the philosophical frameworks of Non-Dual Tantra and Traditional Chinese Medicine.

-This is an invitation to cross thresholds of exploration, where movement, stillness, and nuanced practices converge as gateways to remembrance and belonging.
-My teachings aspire to awaken in you a deeper, more integrated sense of being, where you can inhabit yourself fully, with grace, authenticity, and embodied presence.
+This is an invitation to cross thresholds of exploration—where movement and stillness, breath and imagination, converge as gateways to remembrance and belonging.
+My teachings aspire to awaken in you a deeper, more integrated sense of self—one that you inhabit fully, with grace, authenticity, and embodied presence.

 • There is an exquisite care in the way Alexandra guides me into the terrain of my body.
 She softly calls me inward and I am carried again and again to different worlds, which overlay one another, where I meet myth, magic, and music—a choir chanting our collective belonging, my voice among the many.
 Her teachings remind me that my body is a portal to every body.
 She is devoted to exploring language and exuding poetry with her limbs and words.
 She is a cartographer and a painter, making art with the geography of our bodies.
 Her presence calls me into presence, and it is always an honor to be nourished by her devotion, curiosity, and infinite wisdom, which she offers humbly and I receive with relish.